Crystal Falls to Iron Mountain

 US-2: Crystal Falls

 At the eastern edge of the vast Ottawa National Forest, Crystal Falls (pop.
 1,370) is a charming, postcard kind of place built into a bluff near a rivulet waterfall on the Paint River.
 Time seems to stand still here, the town sporting original (read: old) street signs still pointing the way, and huge trees overhanging US-2 as it slowly hairpins through town.
 The only “sights” here are the local courthouse, won in a poker game in the 1880s, and a water-filled old pit mine outside of town.

 Southeast from Crystal Falls, US-2 passes numerous rock and ore formations jutting out of the hillsides.
-The road sweeps into the Copper Country State Forest, which gives every appearance of symmetrical reforestation, then flits through 15 miles of northern Wisconsin before reentering the UP just west of Iron Mountain.
+The road sweeps into the Copper Country State Forest, which gives every appearance of symmetrical reforestation, then flits through 15 mi (24 km) of northern Wisconsin before reentering the UP just west of Iron Mountain.

 The mines at Norway were so close together and so active that the village once caved in and they had to rebuild it down the hill.
 Gritty Norway once produced more wood shingles than anywhere else, as shown by the numerous houses still coated with them.
-Norway also boasts the beautiful Piers Gorge, a couple of miles south via US-8, where the raging white water of the Menominee River scraped out this fascinating 70-foot-deep gorge on the border between Michigan and Wisconsin.
+Norway also boasts the beautiful Piers Gorge, a few miles (4.8 km) south via US-8, where the raging white water of the Menominee River scraped out this fascinating 70-ft-deep (21-m) gorge on the border between Michigan and Wisconsin.